Answers to common questions about the watercolors

 How should I care for an original watercolor painting?

 My paintings can be enjoyed by many generations if you observe a few simple precautions.
-Keep them under glass, and hang them (and any other artworks) away from direct sunlight, moisture, and smoke or other atmospheric pollutants.
+Keep them framed under glass, and hang them (and any other artworks) away from direct sunlight, moisture, and smoke or other atmospheric pollutants.
 Severe fluctuations in temperature and humidity can also be detrimental to any artwork.
 Select your hanging location with care to ensure the longevity of your collection.

 Do you paint from photos?

 Mainly yes.
 Many of my subjects are insects, which are not cooperative when it comes to standing still for long periods.
 I am also interested in the documentary character of photographic images, even when the images are obviously fictional.
-My images are narrative, and the story seems more believable when the images have some photographic qualities.
+My images are narrative, and the story becomes more believable when the images have some photographic qualities.

 Do you use opaque pigments?